-(aa)(1) Appearance: When; how made; withdrawal.
+(aa)Except as otherwise provided by statute, a defendant may appear although a summons has not been served upon the defendant.
+Appearance may be made by the service and filing of notice thereof, or by the service or filing of any motion or pleading purport Appearance: When; how made; withdrawal.
 Except as otherwise provided by statute, a defendant may appear although a summons has not been served upon the defendant.
 Appearance may be made by the service and filing of notice thereof, or by the service or filing of any motion or pleading purporting to be responsive to, or affecting the complaint, except that appearance for purpose of satisfying a judgment, when appearance may be made by notation thereof on the judgment docket.

-An attorney may withdraw the attorney's appearance without obtaining the court's permission when the attorney is attorney for the plaintiff on a judgment entered on a warrant of attorney, or where such withdrawal will leave a member of the Delaware Bar appearing as attorney of record for the party.
+An attorney may withdraw the attorney's appearance without obtaining the court's permission when the attorney is attorney for the plaintiff on a judgment entered on a warrant of attorney, or where such withdrawal will leave a member of the Delaware Bar appearing as attorney or record for the party.
 Otherwise, no appearance shall be withdrawn except on order of the Court.